 Scotland is one of THE best countries in the world to take a road trip.
-Here are 20 of my favourite routes, many of them easily linkable for longer trips.
+Here are 19 of my favorite routes, many of them easily linkable for longer trips.
 Note: Place names located above the central belt of Scotland have been translated into Scottish Gaelic to help with navigation.

 1. Selkirk → Moffat (Scottish Borders, A708)